 English as an Additional Language

-Identification: our admissions team is keen to offer language testing to any student if the parents or students feel there may be a need.
-Our testing, administered face to face with an EAL specialist, allows us to pinpoint the strengths within English language and also tells us the areas in need of development.
+Our EAL enrolment testing is administered face to face with an EAL specialist and allows us to pinpoint the strengths within English language and also tells us the areas in need of development.

-EAL Parent’s Evening: We will meet you upon enrollment, but we also have a special parent’s evening for EAL families early in the year.
-You will meet the EAL specialist teachers, we will walk you through our program and what you can expect and answer any questions you may have.
+We also host a parent’s evening for EAL families early in the year where you will meet the EAL specialist teachers who will walk you through our program and what you can expect and answer any questions you may have.

 Navigating a new country, new school and a new language is an overwhelming task for anyone, but especially for children.
 The EAL classrooms provide a safe space for language learners during lunch breaks.
 If they need a break from white noise of English language, want some homework help, want a quiet place to eat their lunch or just want to come and say hello they know where to go.
 Although lunch club starts out as a safe space, later in the year it also provides a place for speaking practice and language based games to take place with peers.

 Research shows the importance of maintaining and developing one’s mother tongue.
 In a school such as ours, it is a need of many and we encourage the development of English without losing the focus of ones’ mother tongue.